 No mom is perfect.
-Sometimes we begin to lose our patience with our children, no matter how hard we try.
+Sometimes we begin to find ourselves losing patience with children, no matter how hard we try.
 Here are 4 tips to keep your cool when losing patience as a mom.
 Some days it may seem like an impossible task to have patience with kids, but by taking simple steps and having a bit of a mindset shift, you’ll be able to stop losing patience with toddlers, children, and teenagers alike.

 I’m going to admit something a little taboo right now.
 Sometimes, my kids annoy me.
 As mothers, we’re not supposed to really admit that.
 Our children are the lights of our life, our everything – right?